PDA Technical Report on Low Endotoxin Recovery: Implications to the Industry

 Presented by Dr Friedrich von Wintzingerode, Senior Manager, Global Analytical Science & Technology (gASAT) Microbiology, Global QC bei Roche

-Friedrich studied biology with focus on Microbiology at the Technical University of Braunschweig, Germany.
+Friedrich studied biology with the focus on Microbiology at the Technical University of Braunschweig, Germany.

 Diploma at German Strain Culture Collection (DSMZ), Braunschweig, Germany.
 Degree at Institute of Microbiology and Hygiene, Charité, Berlin, Germany.
 Since 2001 employed at Roche Diagnostics (Pharma Technical Operations) working as Micro lab manager on various topics (environmental monitoring, cleaning analytics, microbiological IPC and analytics for release).